GUEST POST by Nicholas Dyer

 I also spent many hours discussing Lycaon’s name with the film’s producer, Nick Lyon.
-To us it became very clear that choosing the name ‘painted wolf’ had considerable advantages having quietly debated many of the arguments in front of our cameras and peacefully sleeping Lycaon.
+To us, it became apparent that choosing the name ‘painted wolf’ had considerable advantages, having quietly debated many of the arguments in front of our cameras and peacefully sleeping Lycaon.

 The BBC is now about to bring this incredible creature into the living rooms of an estimated billion people who don’t know they exist, let alone what they should be called.
 But they are about to discover them and fall in love with them as the ‘painted wolf’.

 Perhaps what is most surprising to me is the reaction I get when I call Lycaon the painted wolf.
 It ranges from “It’s not a wolf, it’s a dog!” to the furious, adamant and hostile.
 More mentally agile people are interested in the reasons and happy to engage in the debate with their points of view.

 Scientists and conservationists legitimately worry that fragmenting the name undermines their efforts to increase awareness of the species and raise funds for research and conservation.
 This fear is very understandable.
 They have put in a lot of time and effort to build awareness of the species, and their concerns should be respected.

 Yet, here again, there is no unanimous agreement.
 On one side, some feel everyone has settled on ‘African wild dog’ as the correct name.
 Yet there are others, who would insist that the name is and should be ‘painted dog.’